zephraph/notes/Recurse/Log/Day 9.md

 ## 1:00 pm -- 2:15 pm

 Catch up chat w/ [[Nicolas Montaño|Nicolas]].
 It was a rich conversation that I left being reminded that the need for connection has many different manifestations.
 Technology can absolutely facilitate deep, authentic connections in ways that support our needs.
-Also, it's worth reminding ourselves that despite the undertones of negativity
+Also, it's worth reminding ourselves that despite the undertones of negativity that have come to be associated with tech there's also so much opportunity.
+We've just got to work for the future we want to see.